 Making Cultured Vegetables

-A few years ago, I had a great plan to sell cultured veggies at a health food store and they were so good they sold out again and again.
+Many years ago, I had a great plan to sell cultured veggies at a health food store and they were so good they sold out again and again.
 This all started when I was handing out samples at my cultured food class and people were raving about them.
 I thought," I'm gonna sell them!"
 I contacted a big health food store where I held the classes and they were all for it.

 Then, I came home and told my husband about my big plan.
 To do this, I knew I needed equipment and other special items that are needed for a food manufacturing business.
 My sweet husband then did what he does best.
-He has an uncanny ability to find me all kinds of fermenting vessels at the blink of an eye.
+He has an uncanny ability to find me all kinds of fermenting vessels in the blink of an eye.
 It wasn't very long before he found me 2,000 jars with special lids at a great price for my cultured veggies product.
 He called me that afternoon and said, "Donna, are you sure you want to do this?
 Because I'm getting ready to buy 2,000 jars and God only knows where we are going to put all these jars!
 Are you sure this is what you want to do?"
 My response was "Yes, yes, yes!"
 I was excited.
 As I watched him unload the pallets from his truck that day, I had a lump in my throat.
 There were a lot of jars!

 My Special Recipe